 The Digital Sourcing Fair Criteria Policy (the policy) is effective 1 July 2019.

 Agencies are still encouraged to complete the checklist for each procurement below this threshold.

-The checklist will be available prior to this policy taking effect on 1 July 2019.

 The Australian Government agreed to the ICT Procurement Taskforce recommendation for ‘adopting a framework for ICT procurement that includes ICT procurement policy principles to guide decision-making’.

 The Digital Sourcing Fair Criteria Policy is one of the priority policies under the framework.

 - give agencies access to a competitive, vibrant and diverse market of sellers

 - address the imbalance between sellers who already have access and new players